-Convection-allowing simulations are examined from the 10-member, 4-km grid-spacing Storm-Scale Ensemble Forecast (SSEF) system which was run by the Center for Analysis and Prediction of Storms (CAPS) of the University of Oklahoma, and used by the 2007 NOAA/Hazardous Weather Testbed Spring Experiment (Xue et al. 2007; Kong et al. 2007).
-Convection-parameterizing forecasts are taken from a 30-member, 20-km grid-spacing ensemble run in post real-time at Iowa State Both ensembles consist of members using the WRF-ARW (version 2.2.0) model (Skamarock et al. 2005) that were initialized at 2100 UTC and integrated 33 hours over an approximately 3000 x 2500 km domain covering about two thirds of the continental United States (Fig. 1).
-For this particular case study, forecasts initialized at 2100 UTC May 31 2007 are examined.
-The 4km SSEF system consists of five members with perturbed initial and lateral boundary conditions (ICs/LBCs) and mixed physics (ENS4; four perturbed members and one control member), while five other members use only mixed physics (ENS4^{phys}) so that impacts of the different physical parameterization schemes could be isolated (e.g., Schwartz et al. 2009).
+Convection-allowing simulations are examined from the 10-member, 4-km grid-spacing Storm-Scale Ensemble Forecast (SSEF) system, which was run by the Center for Analysis and Prediction of Storms (CAPS) of the University of Oklahoma, and used by the 2007 National Oceanic and Atmospheric Administration (NOAA) Hazardous Weather Testbed (HWT) Spring Experiment (Xue et al. 2007; Kong et al. 2007b).
+Convection-parameterizing forecasts are taken from a 30-member, 20-km grid-spacing ensemble run in postreal time at Iowa State University.
+Both ensembles consist of members using the Advanced Research version of the Weather and Research Forecasting Model (WRF-ARW, version 2.2.0; Skamarock et al. 2005) that were initialized at 2100 UTC and integrated for 33 h over an approximately 3000 km \times 2500 km domain covering about two-thirds of the continental United States (Fig. 1).
+For this particular case study, forecasts initialized at 2100 UTC 31 May 2007 are examined.
+The 4-km SSEF system consists of five members with perturbed initial and lateral boundary conditions (ICs/LBCs) and mixed physics (ENS4; four perturbed members and one control member), while five other members use only mixed physics (ENS4^{phys}) so that the impacts of the different physical parameterization schemes could be isolated (e.g., Schwartz et al. 2010).
 ENS4 and ENS4^{phys} ensemble member specifications are provided in Tables 1 and 2, respectively.
-The 20-km ensemble is configured similar to the SSEF system, with 15-members having perturbed ICs/LBCs and mixed physics (ENS20), while 15 other members have only mixed physics (ENS20^{phys}).
-Note that ENS20 and ENS20^{phys} have one more set of varied physics schemes relative to ENS4 and ENS4^{phys}, because in addition to the varied physics schemes included in the convection-allowing ensembles, the convection-parameterizing ensembles use three different CPs.
-However, 5-member subsets of ENS20 and ENS20^{phys} using the same CP do have the same number of varied physics schemes as ENS4 and ENS4^{phys}.
-These 5member subsets will be referred to as ENS20{cp} and ENS20^{phys}{cp} where CP refers to one of the three different cumulus parameterizations used: 1) Kain-Fritsch (KF; Kain and Fritsch 1993), 2) Betts-Miller-Janjic (BMJ; Betts 1986; Betts and Miller 1986; Janjic 1994), and 3) Grell-Devenyi (GD; Grell and Devenyi 2002).
+The 20-km ensemble is configured similar to the SSEF system, with 15 members having perturbed ICs/LBCs and mixed physics (ENS20), while 15 other members have only mixed physics (ENS20^{phys}).
+Note that ENS20 and ENS20^{phys} have one more set of varied physics schemes relative to ENS4 and ENS4^{phys}, because in addition to the varied physics schemes included in the convection-allowing ensembles, the convectionparameterizing ensembles use three different CPs.
+However, five-member subsets of ENS20 and ENS20^{phys} using the same CP do have the same number of varied physics schemes as ENS4 and $\text{ENS4}^{\text{phys}}$.
+These five-member subsets will be referred to as ENS20{cp} and $\text{ENS20}{cp}^{\text{phys}}$ where CP refers to one of the three different cumulus parameterizations used: 1) Kain-Fritsch (KF; Kain and Fritsch 1993), 2) Betts-Miller-Janjić (BMJ; Betts 1986; Betts and Miller 1986; Janjić 1994), and 3) Grell-Devenyi (GD; Grell and Devenyi 2002).
 ENS20 and ENS20^{phys} ensemble member specifications are provided in Tables 3 and 4, respectively.